Get the Tap app

 Linkedin logo

-In this article, let's delve into the tactics employed by these criminals to attempt to manipulate you into authorising card transactions inside the Tap app. these aren't transactions that originate from your usual activity.
-Instead, they are crafty attempts at transactions initiated by nefarious individuals looking to exploit your finances.
+In this article, let's delve into the tactics used by criminals to attempt to manipulate you into authorising card transactions inside the Tap app.
+These aren't transactions that originate from your usual activity, instead, they are crafty attempts at transactions initiated by nefarious individuals looking to exploit your finances.

 Stolen card schemes